srobbin/LookAround/README.md

 Yes.
 Again, I'm sorry.
 There is no roadmap.
 This is just an experiment.
 There will be no future updates.

 ### Can I use and/or modify the code?
 Yes.
-This code is released under a "http://sam.zoy.org/wtfpl/":WTFPL license.
+This code is released under a [WTFPL license](http://sam.zoy.org/wtfpl/).

 ### Do you love me?
 Yes. *smooch*